-Nestled in Sanur, the seaside town in southeastern Bali and the oldest upscale resort area of the island, The Samata is an exquisite destination for those searching for the revitalization!
-Just 20 kilometers away from Ngurah Rai International Airport, this resort caters for 10 Suites and Pool Villas only, which guarantees the personalized and dedicated service for every guest.
+Nestled in Sanur, the seaside town in southeastern Bali and the oldest upscale resort area of the island, The Samata is an exquisite destination for those searching for revitalization!
+Just 20 kilometers away from Ngurah Rai International Airport, this resort caters for 10 Suites and Pool Villas only, which guarantees personalized and dedicated service for every guest.
 If we add the holistic approach to health and the life balance concepts rooted in this resort’s idea, it is possible to leave Samata only with an upgrade in personal strength, physical and spiritual health, and peace of mind.

 Where to box in Bali?

 Probably the most incredible asset of the whole Samata’s property is its unearthly gym!
 It provides high-class exercise equipment both for cardio and strength, signed by Life Fitness, the global leader in the field.
-Many props are provided in double, which is a pure luxury, having in mind the size of the resort.
+Many props are provided in double, which is pure luxury, having in mind the size of the resort.
 The gym has even two scales (!), so you would not be waiting to weigh yourself, in case another guest wants to use it at the same time.
 Each piece of equipment has a drawing on the correct use and anatomical focus of the exercise, which makes it easy for beginners as well.

 Where to stay healthy in Bali?

 In my whole Southeast Asian exploration, I haven’t found the healthiest menu than the one provided by The Samata.
 Even if you are, for instance, on a gluten-free diet, there will be a whole page of dishes for you to choose from!
 Zenso Restaurant provides all-day dining, with delicacies including the 28 days dry-aged ribeye steak from Barham Estate or pappardelle pasta with grilled king prawn.
-I enjoyed the risotto with grilled enoki, shimeji, shiitake, oyster and portobello mushrooms on a parmesan foam.
+I enjoyed the risotto with grilled enoki, shimeji, shiitake, oyster, and portobello mushrooms on a parmesan foam.
 Candlelight dinners and private barbeques are also available at request, which may be an excellent choice for those choosing Samata as a honeymoon (or even wedding?) destination.

 They serve breakfast until 11 am.
 I enjoyed mine in the privacy of the villa.
-The combination of pitta bread with hummus dip, onsen tamago (the egg slowly poached in its shell with dashi broth and spring onions), and the sweet quinoa porridge with caramelized banana, goji berry, pistachio and natural yogurt, provided the energy for an active sporty day!
+The combination of pitta bread with hummus dip, onsen tamago (the egg slowly poached in its shell with dashi broth and spring onions), and the sweet quinoa porridge with caramelized banana, goji berry, pistachio, and natural yogurt, provided the energy for an active sporty day!
 One can order the comfort food throughout the day, but stock-free minibar in the room, with crunchy cookies and tropical fruit selection (signature of Lifestyle Retreats), might keep you going!

-Butlers fulfilling your most particular wishes
+Butlers fulfilling your most peculiar wishes

-Samata’s villas come with plenty of natural and decorative light, and furniture designed for relaxation!
+Samata’s villas come with plenty of natural and decorative light and furniture designed for relaxation!
 It is effortless to feel comfortable, whether you lay in the plush baldachin-covered bed or enjoy your tangerines on the terrace sofa.
 The resort team might be small, but the butlers will quickly fulfill your wishes, even if you want to order a float for your pool or Playstation for your room.